-- Choose a calm spot and roll out your yoga mat or a blanket, avoid any uneven surface, hard floor or soft mattress.
+- Choose a calm spot and roll out your yoga mat or a blanket.
+Avoid any uneven surface, hard floor, or soft mattress.

-- Switch of all devices that can interrupt your savasana and set a timer for 10-15 minutes.
+- Switch off all devices that can interrupt your savasana and set a timer for 10-15 minutes.
 Choose a soft signal to sound at the end.
 Coming out of it quietly and calmly is an important part of the practice.